 5. Supporting frame or casing.

 Continuous Bucket Elevators have buckets spaced continuously and operate at slower speeds.
-The continuous bucket placement allows the force of gravity to discharge their load onto the inverted front of the preceding bucket.
+The continuous bucket placement allows the force of gravity to discharge its load onto the inverted front of the preceding bucket.
 The bucket then guides that material into the discharge throat on the descending side of the elevator.
 They minimize product damage or are used to handle light, fluffy materials where aeration of the product must be avoided.

 Types of bucket elevators:

-1. Centrifugal discharge elevators
+1. centrifugal discharge elevators

-2. Gravity or Continuous discharge elevators
+2. Gravity or continuous discharge elevators

 3. Positive discharge elevators